calimero-network/core/crates/server/README.md

 - Mutate

 #### Query Method
-The `Query` method retrieves data from the applications running on the Calimero nodes.
+The `Query` method retrieves data from the applications running on the node.
 For instance, in the Only Peers forum application, posts and comments stored in the application's storage can be queried using the JSON-RPC interface.
 This enables users to fetch and display content from the forum.

 #### Mutate Method
 The `Mutate` method allows modification of the application's data.
 For example, in the Only Peers forum application, users can create new posts or comments.
 The Mutate method updates the application's storage with these new entries, facilitating dynamic content creation and interaction within the application.

-The JSON-RPC component is crucial for enabling interactive and real-time data management between P2P application front-ends and the back-end contexts running on Calimero nodes.

 ### 3. Websocket

-The WebSocket is used for subscribing to and unsubscribing from certain contexts within the Calimero server.
+The WebSocket is used for subscribing to and unsubscribing from certain contexts within the Node Server.
 Defined handlers manage subscription states for WebSocket connections, allowing clients to receive updates about specific contexts they are interested in.
-WebSocket handlers are essential for managing real-time, context-specific subscriptions within the Calimero server.
+WebSocket handlers are essential for managing real-time, context-specific subscriptions within the Node Server.
 They allow clients to dynamically subscribe to and unsubscribe from updates about various application contexts, enhancing the interactivity and responsiveness of the P2P application.

 #### Subscription Handling: